 Symptoms usually start during the teenage years.
 Onset may range from 5-50 years old.
-Symptoms may worsen with aging.
+Symptoms may worsen with age.
 They may improve in women after menopause.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 If narcolepsy is suspected, you may be referred to a specialist in sleep disorders.

 Tests may include:

 Treatment may include: